Kinyugo/odewel/README.md

 )
 ```

-:bulb: With odewei, you have the flexibility to choose how your weights are loaded and stored! :bulb:
+:bulb: With odewei, you have the flexibility to choose how and when your weights are loaded :bulb: